Queen’s Park FC Negotiate Money Saving Transfer Deal

 “We also we do all we can to encourage best water practices amongst staff and we have an expert team of consultants with access to state of the art technology, all of which can help ensure water is not being wasted – no matter what size or type of business it is.”

-Since its launch in 2013, TWCS is now servicing approximately 1000 sites, from a wide variety of sectors including finance, leisure, commercial and retail sectors.
+Since its launch in 2013, TWCS is now servicing approximately 1000 sites, from a wide variety of sectors including a dex exchange, finance, leisure, commercial and retail sectors.
 Most have enjoyed average savings of between 10-15% on their annual water spend through switching supplier, with some clients saving as much as 20%.

 Since 2008, when the retail market was opened to competition in Scotland, around 130,000 non-household customers have been able to choose who can supply their water and wastewater services.
 England will see a similar competitive water retail market opening in 2017.